Smart meter tariffs can save you money

 Electric Cars + Smart Meter Tariffs

-For example, electric cars have big batteries.
+Electric cars have big batteries.
+For example, the Tesla Model X, Tesla Model S, Audi e-tron, Jaguar I-Pace, Mercedes EQC and Tesla Model 3 Long Range and Performance models all have batteries between 75-100 kWh.
 If you plan on charging your electric car at home, then clearly your electricity bill will go up.

 But, the degree to which your bill goes up, depends on the electricity tariff applied when you are charging your EV.